NeuroJSON/jnifti/JNifTi_specification.md

        "_ArrayData_": [v1,v2,v3,...]
   }
 ```
-The direct storage format and the annotated storage format are equivallent.
+The direct storage format and the annotated storage format are equivalent.
 In the
 below sections, we use mostly the direct form to explain the data format, but
 one shall also be able to store the data using the annotated format.
+We also note that
+any valid JSON formatted data structure can be converted to a binary form using the
+rules defined in the UBJSON specification (Draft 12).

 JNifTi Keywords
 ------------------------

-JNifTi uses three dedicated data containers to storge NIFTI-1/2 compatible data:
+JNifTi uses three dedicated data containers to store NIFTI-1/2 compatible data:

-* **`NIFTIHeader`**: a named structure to storge all defined NIFTI-1/2 header
+* **`NIFTIHeader`**: a named structure to store all defined NIFTI-1/2 header
   metadata, and provides ability for user-defined additional metadata or headers,
 * **`NIFTIData`**: an array or structure object to store the primary neuroimage
   data.
 When using the array-form, it can support arbitrary number of dimensions